School-Semester-Summaries/MAAI-S1/README.md

 <details>
   <summary><h4>➡️➡️ Coaching meeting with David about Planning and Report (#3)</h4></summary>

-On the 15th of September we had our second meeting with David.
+On the 22nd of September we had our third meeting with David.

 | Criteria | Feedback |
 |------------------|-----------|